 Xiaomi Surge S2 processor mass production to underway

-Xiaomi has just officially launched its first in-house Surge S1 processor which has used TSMC’S 28nm process technology.
-But now the news comes that Xiaomi’s second in-house processor – the Surge S2 is close to enter the mass production phase.
+Xiaomi has just officially launched its first self-developed processor, the Surge S1, which is manufactured using TSMC’s 28nm process.
+However, the latest news indicates that Xiaomi’s second self-developed processor, the Surge S2, is about to enter mass production.

-At present, the Xiaomi Surge S2 has finished its sample test and is said to use TSMC’s 16nm process technology.
-The Surge S2, which is expected to be an octa-core SoC with eight high-performance ARM Cortex A53 cores, is estimated to be released into mass production in the third quarter of 2017 and be launched together with Xiaomi’s new smartphone in the fourth quarter of 2017.
-At present, the Xiaomi Mi 6S or the Xiaomi Mi 6C is most likely to be powered by the Surge S2.
+Currently, the Xiaomi Surge S2 has completed sample testing and is manufactured using TSMC’s 16nm process technology.
+The SoC is expected to feature eight ARM Cortex-A53 cores.
+It is planned to go into production in the third quarter of 2017 and to be released alongside Xiaomi’s new smartphone in the fourth quarter of 2017.
+The Xiaomi 6S or Xiaomi 6C is most likely to be powered by the Surge S2.

 Xiaomi Surge S2

-As Qualcomm, MediaTek and Samsung have positively adopted 10nm process technology for their products, Xiaomi still adopts the 16nm process for the Surge S2.
+Qualcomm, MediaTek, and Samsung have adopted 10nm process technology for their products, while Xiaomi continues to use 16nm process technology for the Surge S2.
 People infer that there are two reasons why the S2 doesn’t use 10nm process technology.
-One of the reason is that TSMC’s 10nm process must be focused on producing new iPhone’s A11 processor, so TSMC has no time to deal with Xiaomi’s Surge S2.
-The other reason is that current 10nm process’s cost is high, which is not easy for the new manufacturer in chip field like Xiaomi to afford.
+One of the reasons is that TSMC’s 10nm process must be focused on producing the Apple A11 processor, so TSMC has no time to deal with Xiaomi’s Surge S2.
+The other reason is that the current 10nm process’s cost is high, which makes it difficult for a new manufacturer in the chip field to afford.

 Leave a Reply